Free French Africa: Political base of Free France

 De Gaulle arrives in Brazzaville, the capital.

 In the vast territory of Free French Africa, including French Equatorial Africa and French Cameroon, Charles de Gaulle was able to exercise full powers as head of Free France, on an equal footing with a head of state.
 After passing through Douala in Cameroon, and Chad, he arrived in Brazzaville on 24 October 1940, which was already the seat of government both of French Congo, as well as of the government of the federation of French Equatorial Africa.

 Brazzaville became the capital of Free French Africa and of all of Free France and it was there that de Gaulle signed the first decrees and orders that would govern the Free French territory.
 Brazzaville remained the capital until 1943, when Algiers took over.

-While Brazzaville was the capital of Free French Africa, Charles De Gaulle created the Empire Defense Council on 27 October 1940, with the goal of dealing with “the general conduct of war for the liberation of the country”.
-It was also in Brazzaville that De Gaulle instituted the Order of Liberation on 16 November 1940, and gave secret instructions to the colonel Leclerc of the 2nd Armed division.
+While Brazzaville was the capital of Free French Africa, Charles de Gaulle created the Empire Defense Council on 27 October 1940, with the goal of dealing with “the general conduct of war for the liberation of the country”.
+It was also in Brazzaville that de Gaulle instituted the Order of Liberation on 16 November 1940, and gave secret instructions to Colonel Leclerc of the 2nd Armed division.
 Radio-Brazzaville became the official radio of Free France.

 The new governor general of Brazzaville was Félix Éboué, the first to join Free France.
 Initially, the administration of the territories retained the previous functions before engaging in a series of fundamental reforms which sought for policies based on association instead of assimilation.
 This new policy wanted to respect “Natural Institutions”. Éboué regularly brought together leaders from French colonies.
 In particular, he hosted these leaders on January 30, 1944 to discuss the “French Union” and to rethink the relationship of French territories to the metropole.

 Trade unions were reauthorized in Free French Africa in 1943, and this allowed victims of administrative injustices to have their voices heard.
 Free French Africa lost its status at the arrival of the Americans in North Africa in 1942.
 And in 1943 Algiers became the new capital of Free French Africa, and the territory was reunited with North Africa, French West Africa, and French Equatorial Africa.